 Degradation, loss, and fragmentation of habitat have contributed substantially to the depletion of fish and wildlife populations in the Columbia River Basin.
 Fish and wildlife habitat has been severely degraded by dams and diversions, sedimentation from forestry and agriculture, and the introduction of nonnative species.
 Native fish and wildlife are sustained by complex and interconnected habitats, which are created, altered, and maintained by natural physical processes.
 Restoration efforts must focus on restoring habitats and habitat connectivity and on developing ecosystem conditions and functions that will support diverse species.

-The 2000 Fish and Wildlife Program places importance on improved natural habitat for fish spawning and rearing throughout their life cycle, including tributary, estuary, and marine stages.
-The critical ecosystem features for the full life cycle of salmonid species and stocks must be defined (CENR, 2000), and the dynamic relationships between habitat and fish and wildlife productivity must be better understood to conserve and restore fish and wildlife populations.
+The 2009 Fish and Wildlife Program places importance on improved natural habitat for fish spawning and rearing throughout their life cycle, including tributary, estuary, and marine stages.
+The critical ecosystem features for the full life cycle of fish species and salmonid stocks must be defined (CENR, 2000), and the dynamic relationships between habitat and fish and wildlife productivity must be better understood to conserve and restore fish and wildlife populations.
 A comprehensive life-cycle approach that addresses both natural variability in environmental conditions and human impacts on physical, chemical, and biological processes affecting fish and wildlife populations must be defined (ISAB, 2003-2).
+It is also necessary to have an understanding of food-webs in these systems to be able to assess interactions between mitigation efforts and the response in aquatic species (ISAB, 2011-11).
+A comprehensive landscape approach is also needed when mitigating and assessing effectiveness of habitat conservation and restoration as species and populations depend on the highly heterogeneous characteristics of land, water, and people (ISAB, 2011-4).

 Several critical knowledge gaps must be addressed.
-The was largely limited to federally managed lands, and the Council should support a similar initiative to assess the status of habitat throughout the Columbia River Basin, as this information is essential in developing a sound, basinwide restoration strategy.
+The Interior Columbia Basin Ecosystem Management Project was largely limited to federally managed lands.
+Recently the Council recommended that Bonneville funds a pilot project to assess the status and trend of aquatic tributary habitat for salmon and steelhead in the Columbia River Basin (i.e., Columbia Habitat and Monitoring Program – Pilot) and continues to support a comprehensive approach to monitoring of aquatic habitat in the lower Columbia River estuary (e.g. the Lower Columbia River Estuary Ecosystem Monitoring; consult www.cbfish.org for more information on these and other Council recommended and Bonneville funded aquatic habitat monitoring projects).
+Hopefully, this information will assist in developing a sound, basinwide restoration strategy.
 The rate of habitat loss should be quantified, and locations of habitat loss and restoration should be inventoried and evaluated to assess how well the current and projected habitat template supports the life history needs of fish and wildlife.
 The effectiveness of present best management practices and restoration techniques must be resolved by scientific evaluation at both site-specific and watershed scales.
-Finally, little is known about the food webs in the Columbia Basin, especially in the tributaries (e.g., how have they been altered by land and water use, by the introduction of toxics and of non-native plants and animals, by harvesting, and by climate change).
-Scientific understanding of the role of nutrients in the growth of juvenile salmon in freshwater and estuarine conditions is also incomplete, but fewer adult salmon returning to spawn in many streams has resulted in decreased import and transport of nutrients such as nitrogen and phosphorus.
+Finally, little is known about the food-webs in the Columbia Basin, especially in the tributaries (e.g., how have they been altered by land and water use, by the introduction of toxics and of non-native plants and animals, by harvesting, and by climate change).
+Scientific understanding of the role of nutrients in the growth of juvenile fish in freshwater and estuarine conditions is also incomplete, but fewer adult salmon returning to spawn in many streams has resulted in decreased import and transport of nutrients such as nitrogen and phosphorus.

-Critical Uncertainties:
+Critical Uncertainties: [note: once a compilation of recent uncertainties is completed, we will assess if new questions are needed for the below section – input from the region and ISAB will inform whether others need to be added and whether any can be considered addressed and thus removed]

-1. To what extent do tributary habitat restoration actions affect the survival, productivity, distribution, and abundance of native fish populations?
+1. To what extent do tributary habitat restoration actions affect the survival, productivity, distribution, and abundance of native fish and wildlife populations?